Waikato District Councillor

 A good employer can act in the best interests of the community

-The Waikato District Council is one of the district’s biggest employers.
-We are dependent on dedicated and well-trained Council staff to provide the services our community needs.
-The Waikato District Council must continue to attract and retain good staff and provide a safe and healthy workplace and working environment.
+The Waikato District Council is one of the district’s biggest employers and yet, under our contract model of operations, our employment costs per head of population are 8th lowest among all Councils in the country.
+We are dependent on dedicated and well-trained Council staff to provide the services our community needs, and our employment policies must reflect this.
+Waikato District Council must continue to attract and retain good staff and provide a safe and healthy working environment.
 Our communities’ interests rely on it.